GilsonLabUCSD/APR/APR_User_Manual.md

 ## How to write an APR input file ##
 The APR input file can be named by the users and should be indicated by the flag "-i" in the command line.
 A template of the APR input file, apr.in, is available in the APR package.
 Comments starting with a semicolon in this file will not be parsed.
-The values of the options are case sensitive (except for YES, NO, ON and OFF) while the options themselves are not.
 Not providing options or simply leaving the values blank may not cause abortion of the program, but it will likely cause unexpected consequences.
 Therefore, it is strongly recommended to specify all the listed options as instructed in the template file.
-Options and values are separated with an equal sign (" = ").
+Options and values are separated with an equal sign (=).
 The spaces before and after the equal sign are not mandatory.
-On the other hand, some options contain underscores (" _ ") to make sure that they are parsed as continuous strings.
+On the other hand, some options contain underscores (_) to make sure that they are parsed as continuous strings.
 Please do not replace them with spaces or hyphens.

 Options are explained below in details.